 Also known as self-loading wreckers, integrated used tow trucks for sale are similar to hook and chain and wheel lift tow trucks, but they are more specialized.
 As the truck is backed up to a vehicle, a stinger – a long arm – extends out onto the ground behind the truck.
 The wheels of the vehicle that is going to be towed are secured to the flatbed with brackets, which only touch the tires of the other vehicle.
 Once secured in place, the arm is lifted and the vehicle is hauled away.

 If you want your tow truck business to be a success, you need to start out with the right type of vehicle.
 Which of these four tow trucks would work best for the type of towing you plan on doing?
-If you are going to be doing any heavy truck lifting, you need to look for a heavy duty tow truck for sale.
+If you are going to be doing any heavy truck lifting, you need to look for a heavy-duty tow truck for sale.
+Call an NYC SEO firm to help market your company and build your website.